htadicha/ComfyZone/docs/local-setup.md

 ## 6. Media Storage Options

 - By default `USE_AWS=False`, so uploaded assets are written to `media/` on disk.
 - To exercise the S3 path locally, export the AWS variables from `.env.example` and set `USE_AWS=True`.
 The app will then send uploads to your bucket via `django-storages`.
+Remember to use the AWS region code (e.g., `eu-west-1`), not the descriptive label.

 ## 7. Notes for Heroku